-(26) Dividends
+(25) Dividends

-Dividends are recorded in the Company's financial statements in the period in which they are approved by the Company's shareholders.
-Cash dividends are recorded as liabilities; stock dividends are recorded as stock dividends to be distributed and are reclassified to ordinary shares on the effective date of new shares issuance.
+Under the Company's Articles of Incorporation, cash dividends are recorded as liabilities in the Company's financial statements in the period in which they are resolved by the Company's Board of Directors.
+Stock dividends are recorded as stock dividends to be distributed and are reclassified to ordinary shares on the effective date of new shares issuance.

-(27) Revenue recognition
+(26) Revenue recognition